 Now that we know what rosehip seed oil actually is, let's talk about its benefits for the hair:

-Thanks to the abundance of essential fatty acids found in rosehip oil (like gamma-linolenic acid), Fitzsimons says this oil can double as a natural conditioner.
-Not only can these fatty acids help to nourish and soften the hair strand: They can help keep your scalp healthy and balanced, too.
+Thanks to the abundance of essential fatty acids found in rosehip oil (like gamma-linolenic acid1), Fitzsimons says this oil can double as a natural conditioner.
+Not only can these fatty acids help to nourish and soften the hair strand: They can help keep your scalp healthy and balanced2, too.

 "The gamma-linolenic acid (GLA) is an omega fatty acid that's excellent for maintaining a healthy skin barrier," board-certified dermatologist Cybele Fishman, M.D., once shared with mbg.
 By strengthening your skin barrier function, you can keep your scalp flake-free and happily moisturized.

 Like all oils, rosehip is great for locking in moisture.
 "Rosehip oil is great for [moisturizing] the hair, especially for the ends," Fitzsimons says.
 "The ends of the hair tend to dry out the fastest, so applying oil to this part of the hair can add instant hydration."
 (It's a dry oil, which means it will sink into the strands quickly.)
 Keeping the ends of the hair properly moisturized can prevent split ends and breakage, too.

 We still need more research on this front, but many have anecdotally found rosehip oil helpful for hair growth.
 Given its antioxidant and moisturizing properties, this makes sense: Healthy hair tends to grow stronger, healthier, and faster, after all.